 How do I give to the mission of Uplyme Church?

-If you would like to give to the work of Uplyme Church, the best thing you can do is set up a standing order with your bank – even if it is just a small amount.
-If you are a UK tax payer, you can also fill in a Gift Aid form.
-This means that for each £1 you give the church, we can also claim back some of the tax that you pay.
+If you would like to give to the work of Uplyme Church, the best thing you can do is set up a standing order with your bank as mentioned above.

-Other ways of giving are to use the pink or blue envelopes.
+Other ways of giving are to use the pink or blue envelopes that you find in the church building.
 I’ll do my best to explain the difference.
 The pink envelopes are for regular, weekly, givers who like to give using cash or cheque.
 The pink envelopes are numbered so we know who has given so that we can claim the gift-aid.
 The blue envelopes are for one-off giving of cash or cheques and you need to fill in your name and address each time if you wish us to claim back the gift-aid.
-Of course, if you are not a UK tax payer, then you can simply give cash or cheques on a Sunday or via the collection box in the church building and not use the envelopes at all!
+Of course, you can also give cash or cheques at any collection made during Services in the Church.
+These monies generally go to general funds unless advised otherwise at the time for a specific purpose.